 - Cashews: These are a life saver when eating mostly plant based.
-When blended, they make everything so creamy and rich.
-Their healthy fat also help carry the aromas to your taste buds.
+When blended, they make everything so creamy, rich and cheesy, just like in this vegan white cheese sauce.
+Their healthy fat also helps carry the aromas to your taste buds.

-- Dijon mustard: You will only need a little hint, but it adds a subtle spicy-vinegary flavor that blends so well the other ingredients and brighten up the whole soup!
+- Dijon mustard: You will only need a little hint, but it adds a subtle spicy-vinegary flavor that blends so well the other ingredients and brightens up the whole soup!

 How to make this easy vegan broccoli soup under 30 minutes

-- Get pre-chopped broccoli: Buy them already cleaned and chopped, you will save time!
-Just adjust the cooking time if the florets are a little big.
+- Get pre-chopped broccoli: Buy them already cleaned and chopped, and you will save time.
+Simply adjust the cooking time if the florets are a little big.

-- Prepare all the ingredients first: Being organized in the kitchen will make you save time.
-Clean and chopped all the veggies.
+- Prepare all the ingredients first: Being organized in the kitchen will save you time.
+Clean and chop all the veggies.
 Gather all the ingredients around you.
 Even pre-mesure them, if you want.
 Then, the rest will be so easier.

 - Skip the cashew soaking step: Cashews generally need to be soaked prior to blending, but in this case, you will add them to the broth and cook them with the other ingredients.
 This will give them a few minutes to soften, so no need to soak them first.

-- No thickening step: Creamy soups often require an extra step using butter and flour to have a thicker texture (ex: making a roux).
+- No thickening step: Creamy soups often require an extra step using butter and flour to have a thicker texture.
 Not here.
-Just throw canned white beans in there and let them do the work!
+Just throw canned white beans in there and let them do the work.

 How to store this soup